Inference via robust optimal transportation: theory and methods: Numerical experiments

-We investigate, via simulated data, the robustness of RWGAN-1 and RWGAN-2.
-We consider reference samples generated from a simple model, where $ n $ points, including $ n- n_1 $ outliers,
+To investigate the robustness of RWGAN-1 and RWGAN-2 we rely on synthetic data.
+We consider reference samples generated from a simple model, containing $ n $ points in total, with $ n- n_1 $ outliers, whose data generation process is

 with $ \eta $ representing the size of outliers.
 We set $ n=1000 $ and try four different settings by changing values of $\varepsilon = (n- n_1)/n$ and $\eta$.
 As it is common in the GAN literature, our generative adversarial models are obtained using the \texttt{Python} library \texttt{Pytorch}; see Appendix \ref{app.rwgan}.
-We display the results in Figure~\ref{syndata}, where we compare WGAN, RWGAN-1, RWGAN-2 and RWGAN-B. To measure the distance between the data simulated by the generator and the input data, we report the Wasserstein distance of order 1.
+We display the results in Figure~\ref{syndata}, where we compare WGAN, RWGAN-1, RWGAN-2, RWGAN-B, and RWGAN-N (based on the outlier-robust Wasserstein distance $W_1^{(\epsilon)}$ of \cite{NGC22}, with $\epsilon=0.07$ and $\epsilon=0.25$, as in Nietert et al. paper) and RWGAN-D (based on the BL distance, as in \cite{dudley1969speed}).
+To measure the distance between the data simulated by the generator and the input data, we report the Wasserstein distance of order 1.
+For visual comparison, we display the cloud of clean data points (blue triangles) and the cloud of GAN generated points (red squares).
 The plots reveal that WGAN is greatly affected by outliers.
-Differently, RWGAN-2 and RWGAN-B are able to generate data roughly consistent with the uncontaminated distribution in most of the settings.
+Differently, RWGAN-2, RWGAN-B, RWGAN-N and RWGAN-D are able to generate data roughly consistent with the uncontaminated distribution in most of the settings.
 Nevertheless, they still produce some obvious abnormal points, especially when the proportion and size of outliers increase.
+In particular, we notice that RWGAN-D performs well in the first two contamination settings ($\varepsilon = 0.1$, $\eta= 2$ and $\varepsilon = 0.1$, $\eta= 3$) but it breaks down (namely, it generates points which are very different from the uncontaminated data) in the third and fourth contamination setting ($\varepsilon = 0.2$, $\eta= 2$ and $\varepsilon = 0.2$, $\eta= 3$), where the amount and the size of contamination increase and affect negatively the GAN performance.
 In a very different way, RWGAN-1 performs better than its competitors and generates data that agree with the uncontaminated distribution, even when the proportion and size of outliers are large.
 Several repetitions of the experiment lead to the same conclusions.